lymlin/academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
+  - name: School of Brain Science and Brain Medicine, Zhejiang University
   - name: Zhuji Hongji Hospital

 # Short bio (displayed in user profile at end of posts)